Our »Hidden Champion« in the Golden Autumn

 • 2023 Granit Riesling dry

-• 2023 Kalkmergel Riesling dry
+• 2023 Limestone Mergel Riesling dry

-• 2023 Schiefer Riesling dry
+• 2023 Slate Riesling dry

 Gourmet wines:

-• 2023 Sauvignon blanc dry
+• 2023 Sauvignon Blanc dry

 • 2023 Cabernet blanc dry (yes, our celebrated piwi wine is also at the top!)